WWE '13: Universe Mode

-WWE '13s "Universe Mode" was developed with assistance from "The Beast Incarnate" Brock Lesnar's client, Paul Heyman.
+WWE '13s "Universe Mode" was developed with assistance from Brock Lesnar's advocate, Paul Heyman.
 New additions include the ability to use created arenas and stadiums on any given show.
 Each recurring show, divided into major and minor, SmackDown and WWE Superstars respectively, can have their theme, roster, belt, and arenas adjusted.
 However, only "major" shows are allowed to have belts assigned to them.
 The option to create a pay-per-view has also returned, and players get the option to choose which rosters are able to participate in the PPV, and what theme or match type is consistent throughout the event.
 Players can delete shows entirely, add new shows, or move shows around on any day of the week.

 Statistics and rankings are also once again included, the former of which divides ranks into tracking record holders, historical information, the period of time a title was held, and the number of times a title was held.
 Titles are again divided into minor, major, tag-team, and divas.
 Scenarios also play out differently, with the game giving the player options to lead out to a branching storyline based on decisions made within the match.
 This allows players to choose how to attack during cutscenes, not to attack, and gives the option to break up tag teams and alliances.
 This allows for over 200 new storyline possibilities.
 Finally, the option to turn injuries on and off is also present.